Peel Estuary and Mandurah - Observations

 I did not immediately realise how badly the BSPS reserve was infested with weeds, particularly fleabane and false onion weed.
 Some of Mandurah's parks are very well looked after, others are relatively neglected.
 I have made a project of removing these weed species to the best of my ability.

-This swamp, which doesn't seem to have a name (but should have) is either a part of the Len Howard CP or is at least adjacent to it.
+This swamp, which doesn't seem to have a name (but should have) is either a part of the Len Howard CP or is at least adjacent to it (I've not seen a definitive map of the park).
 I have previously called it the 'big ephemeral paperbark swamp' but considering that it contains a significant amount of water for several months from winter onward it seems that 'seasonal' is more appropriate than 'ephemeral'.

 In 2022 Erskine had a wet winter, by my records there had been 129mm of rain in May, 148mm in each of June and July and about 70mm in the first third of August.
 Consequently by this time the swamp was full and overflowing into the main estuary pool.
 I've written elsewhere on these pages, with photos, on the swamp through the seasons.